 If you’ve structured your story well and woven in enough internal (with self) and external (with others/world) conflicts for the character, the ending should be fairly easy to write.
 That’s why, for some, this post will seem like a cop out.
-But there are others of you out there who may be struggling and wondering why your particular plot is proving so tricky to wrap up.
+But there are others of you out there who may be struggling with finishing your book and wondering why your particular plot is proving so tricky to wrap up.

-There are several things involved with a successful ending.
-One, as mentioned before, is emotional closure.
-How does the character feel with this ending?
-Do they return to a new normal?
-Or are they still way off-balance?
-A character left with too much discord is unsettling.
-Another is pacing and timing.
 Does your ending come too quickly after the climax of the story?
 Does it drag on too long after the climactic action has finished?
 In most stories, the climax happens about 1/5th or 1/6th of the way from the end and then things wrap up fairly soon.
 If you saw my diagram in the plot post, you’d notice that the distance between points 3 and 4 is rather small.

 Endings are a delicate balance.
 Make sure yours comes at an appropriate time, isn’t too rushed or too drawn out, and matches the emotional, thematic, character and story tone that you’ve already established.
-I hear that many writers struggle with endings but, as I already said, I think that might be a symptom of something amiss in the greater manuscript.
+I hear that many writers struggle with finishing their stories but, as I already said, I think that might be a symptom of something amiss in the greater manuscript.
 If you’ve got a story with a dramatic and emotional arc and you’ve chosen the right plot and characters, the end of that winning combination should be one of the easiest things to write.
 If you’re struggling, maybe go back to the middle and see if the problem isn’t hiding there.